HelpGiveThanks/HGTconfiguration/README.md

 Part 2 will cover creating projects and issue types for the project manager, categories for the forum, and  configuring user permissions for both.

-#####A. Create a new project manager and forum for your family, friends, organization, etc.
+#####A. Create a new unconfigured project manager and forum for your family, friends, organization, etc.
 1. Purchase a website hosting account that meets the following requirements: cPanel Version	11.42.+, PHP version	5.3.2+, MySQL version	5.1.7+.
 I got mine here and have always received excellent tech support and customer service: http://www.umbrahosting.com/linux/shared-hosting $24/year + $10/year domain-name plans   (perfect for a small website).

-  Full Discloser: I am satisified customer of umbrahosting.com, and have not been paid, given any gifts, or special treatment for recommending them.
-I hope my recommendation will help you save money and time searching for a hosting company, of which there many good ones.
+  Full Discloser: I am satisfied customer of umbrahosting.com, and have not been paid, given any gifts, or special treatment for recommending them.
+I provide my recommendation to give you an idea of total cost, and, perhaps, save you time searching for a reliable hosting company with excellent tech support.

   NOTE: If you want all user interactions with your website encyrpted (not necessary) for $40/year you can purchase an SSL certificate: http://www.umbrahosting.com/ssl-certificates.